nitin-jotwani/frontend-interview-preparation/readme.md

 This is my journey - how I started preparing for an Interviews.
 Initially, it seems confusing how and what to start actually.
 So, thought to make this guide. :) <br>

 ## How to start?
+### Part 1: Javascript + Data Structures + Alogorithm
+1. **`Javascript`**
-1. `Javascript` Start from the basics.
-Brush up your `JS` well enough.
+    - Start from the basics.
+Brush up your `JS` well just to get started for a now
-2. `Data Structures`
+2. **`Data Structures`**
     - Sorting
     - Searching
     - Binary tree
     - Dynamic Programming
     - Stack/Array/LinkedList
+3. **`Coding Practice`**
-3. Now we know `JS` and `DS` well.
+    - Now we know `JS` and `DS` well.
 Time to apply these now.
 Start solving coding questions.
 Choose any of the online coding platform.
 One which I like is [Leetcode](https://leetcode.com)
-    1. Solve problems from easy then increase your level.
+    1. Solve problems from easy then increase your level
     2. While solving problems, also look at solutions submitted by other users.
-You'll observe how optimised code others have written.
+You'll observe how optimised code others have written
-    3. Keep doing this and increase your level.
+    3. Keep doing this and increase your level
+4. **`Javascript Advance`**
-4. `Javascript Advance` Cover up `JS` in depth various topics.
-Refer my JS doc from Learning Links.
+    - Cover up `JS` in depth various topics.
+Refer my JS doc from Learning Links
+5. **`Time Complexity`**
+    - Understand how to calculate time, space complexity
+6. **`Polyfills`**
-5. Try to create Ployfills on your own.
-Pick any function from [lodash](https://lodash.com/docs) or [ramda](https://ramdajs.com) and try creating your's.
+    - Try to create Polyfills on your own.
+Pick any function from [lodash](https://lodash.com/docs) or [ramda](https://ramdajs.com) and try creating your's
+7. **`Recursion`**
-7. Understand how `Recursion` works.
+    - Understand how `Recursion` works.
 Try writing code in recursion as well as using loops whereever possible.
-This will give you better understanding.
+This will give you better understanding

+### Part 2: System Design + Fundamentals
+1. **`System Design`**
+    - Prepare for system design round.
+Refer my doc from Learning Links
+2. **`Fundamentals`**
+    - Design Principles, Design Patterns
+    - Critical Rendering Path
+    - Event Loop.
+How it really works

+### Part 3: React / Angular
+- Cover up any library in which you are working already.

 ## Learning Links
 - [Javascript](https://docs.google.com/document/d/1bTFwe772NttrS0oRj_68FJun0y_KO8OwW9ttJK7w93g/edit#heading=h.ho7ocfa0ovxj)